 I had to look around quite a bit to answer this, digging through tons of information.
-But, unfortunately, nothing really seemed all that conclusive, sadly enough.
-Still, after looking through tons of different Wiki answers, Apple questions on their forum, and more, I came up with a list of possible things that the “i” could mean, but no conclusive evidence towards anything.
+But, unfortunately, nothing really seems all that conclusive.

-The first thing I’d like to mention, though, is that I don’t believe that Apple planned to use the “i” for everything, as they pretty much have continued to do with the iPhone, iPad, iMac, and more.
+The first thing I’d like to mention is that I don’t believe that Apple planned to use the “i” for everything.

-It just caught on so well and worked so well with the products, so I have reason to believe that they kept it due to the success of the “i.”
+It just caught on and worked so well with the products, that I believe they kept it due to the success of the original iMac.

-Let’s now take a look at a few options that the “I” in iPhone or iPad could stand for.
+Let’s now look at a few options that the “I” in iPhone or iPad could stand for.

 - Information: This is probably the most logical explanation.
-With the information age, perhaps Apple decided that they wanted to throw an “i” in front of their products, to display the information age.
+With the information age, perhaps Apple wanted to throw an “i” in front of their products to display the information age.

-- Independent: This explanation is mostly guesswork, but there’s also a good amount of logic we can put behind this decision as well.
+- Independent: This explanation is mostly guesswork, but there’s also a good amount of logic we can put behind this decision.

 Here’s what the “i” in iPhone or iPad stands for

 So the answer is a bit complicated.
-First, we have to remember before the iPhone was ever released, Apple launched the iMac computer back in 1998.
+First, we must remember that before the iPhone was ever released, Apple launched the iMac computer in 1998.
 Notice anything?

-Yup, the first instance we can find of Apple using “i” as a brand identifier dates back before the iPhone was ever released.
+Yup, the first instance we can find of Apple using “i” as a brand identifier dates back to before the iPhone.
 Check out the video of Steve Jobs describing the iMac in the video below:

 “’i’ also means some other things to us,” Jobs said on stage.
 “We are a personal computer company, and although this product is born to network, it also is a beautiful stand-alone product.
 We are targeting it also for education.
 They want to buy these.
 And it is perfect for most of the things they do in instruction.”

 The answer is simple.
-My conclusion is that the “I” identifies the brand rather than merely representing one shortened word.
+The “I” identifies the brand rather than merely representing one shortened word.